CoderBritt89/react-review/state.md

 1. What is state?

+State is a JavaScript object that stores a component's dynamic data and determines the component's behaviour.

+**an object where we can store data within our component.
+This data is kept in memory and doesn't persist.

 2. Where do you set initial state?

+    in a class component inside constructor() under super() this.state = {

+    }

+    ```JS this.setState(); good way to share code in Discord.. just surround in 3 backticks

 3. What method do you use to update state?

+    this.setState({ })

 ### Understand